 Balance Sheet Offsetting - In December 2011, the FASB issued Balance Sheet (Topic 210) - Disclosures about Offsetting Assets and Liabilities (ASU No. 2011-11), which requires disclosures regarding netting arrangements in agreements underlying derivatives, certain financial instruments and related collateral amounts, and the extent to which an entity's financial statement presentation policies related to netting arrangements impact amounts recorded to the financial statements.
 These disclosure requirements do not affect the presentation of amounts in the balance sheets, and are effective for annual reporting periods beginning on or after January 1, 2013, and interim periods within those annual reporting periods.
-The Company does not expect the implementation of this disclosure guidance to have a material impact on its financial statements.
+The implementation of this disclosure guidance did not have a material impact on the Company's financial statements.